vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 When she fl ashes forth between the *bindus* as a subtle fl ame, the energy Jye

-ṣ ṭ hā predominating, she intoxicates all beings.
+ṣṭhā predominating, she intoxicates all beings.
 She

 remains, staying in the \[external\] *cakra* of ten triangles, O Praised by the heroes\! //64–65a//